Table of Contents

 func GetPassword(logger *logrus.Logger, pamh *C.pam_handle_t) (string, error)

-, but this function retrieves the password or authentication token.ret := C.get_authtok(pamh)
+, except it gets the password you're checking or authentication token you want.ret := C.get_authtok(pamh)

 .if ret != C.PAM_SUCCESS { ... }